mactronmedia/dchecker/README.md

 ## Dchecker

-Messy domain finder in Python...
+A messy domain checker in finder written in Python.